-In 2013, Peter Blum moved his gallery out of the Chelsea neighborhood and into the Midtown area of New York, located at 20 West 57th Street.
-Exhibitions at Peter Blum Gallery have included works by Helmut Federle, Rosy Keyser, Esther Kläs, Alex Katz, Chris Marker, Joseph Montgomery, Luisa Rabbia, Daniel Rich, Su-Mei Tse, and John Zurier.
+In 2013, Peter Blum moved his gallery into the Midtown area of New York, located at 20 West 57th Street.
+Exhibitions have included works by Helmut Federle, Rosy Keyser, Esther Kläs, Alex Katz, Chris Marker, Joseph Montgomery, Enoc Perez, Luisa Rabbia, Daniel Rich, Su-Mei Tse, and John Zurier.
 Group exhibitions have included works by Huma Bhabha, Tacita Dean, Faivovich & Goldberg, Jonathan Marshall, Isabel Nolan, and Nam June Paik.

 The Peter Blum Edition Archive (1980-1994) was the subject of the exhibition Singular Multiples at the Museum of Fine Arts, Houston in 2006, the largest exhibition ever in North America devoted entirely to printmaking.
 In 2007, a selection of the Peter Blum Edition portfolios formed the exhibition Scenes and Sequences at the Aargauer Kunsthaus in Aarau, Switzerland.

-As a member of the Art Dealers Association of America (ADAA), Peter Blum Gallery subscribes to the highest standard of connoisseurship, scholarship and ethical practice, and offers an effective and confidential alternative for the resale of important works of art from and on behalf of private individuals and institutions.
+As a member of the Art Dealers Association of America (ADAA), as well as the International Fine Print Dealers Association (IFPDA), Peter Blum Gallery subscribes to the highest standard of connoisseurship, scholarship, and ethical practice.
+We offer an effective and confidential alternative for the resale of important works of art from and on behalf of private individuals and institutions.